-The "Transfer Center for User-Oriented Assistive Systems" is a cooperation of the Project Group for Hearing, Speech and Audio Technology with the Jade University of Applied Sciences Wilhelmshaven/Oldenburg/Elsfleth.
+The »Transfer Center for User-Oriented Assistance Systems« is a cooperation of the Oldenburg Branch for Hearing, Speech and Audio Technology HSA with the Jade University of Applied Sciences Wilhelmshaven/Oldenburg/Elsfleth.
 Established at the start of 2013 with the backing of the Ministry of Science and Culture of Lower Saxony, the project is being supported in the setup phase by the Fraunhofer-Gesellschaft.
 The goal of the cooperation is to strengthen practically-oriented research by knowledge transfer and collaboration in education.

 Intelligent assistance systems